nataliethistime/Lacuna-Android-Client/README.md

 	J) EGit will do some checking, then all you need to do is hit 'Finish'.
 	K) A window will appear on the screen displaying a progress bar, that is EGit pushing to the online repo.
 Once that completes It will display what it did, simply hit 'Ok'.
 	L) And you're finished!

+# License

+This project is made with love, under the MIT license, by [@1vasari](https://twitter.com/1vasari). :heart: